 The first short film she wrote and co-produced, TALKING TRAFFIC, was nominated for Best Dramatic Short at The Women’s International Film and Arts Festival in Miami Beach in 2015 as well as the Audience Award at Les Rencontres du Court in Montpellier in 2016.

 Her debut play BRUISES, directed by French director Jean-Claude Fall, ran for three weeks at The Tabard Theatre in London in August 2015.
 It received a number of four- and five-star reviews, and Nadia went on to adapt it into a short film, GIRLS DON’T CRY.

-His TV credits include POLDARK opposite Aidan Turner, VERSAILLES opposite Alexander Vlahos and the second season of National Geographic's Emmy Award-winning show GENIUS, GENIUS: PICASSO, in which he portrayed Paulo Picasso opposite Antonio Banderas and Clémence Poésy.
+His TV credits include POLDARK opposite Aidan Turner and the second season of National Geographic's Emmy Award-winning show GENIUS, GENIUS: PICASSO, in which he portrayed Paulo Picasso opposite Antonio Banderas and Clémence Poésy.
 He portrayed Luc Pascal in the series GUILT which also starred, amongst others, Billy Zane and Anthony Head.

-Stage credits include the 2018 bilingual West End production of TARTUFFE at the Theatre Royal Haymarket, the Fringe First 2019 award-winning SUBJECT MATER, a French production of RICHARD III touring France and Switzerland, a trilogy of Tennessee Williams plays entitled KINGDOM OF EARTH at the Rosemary Branch Theatre and a French production of Jean Anouilh's ANTIGONE at the Barons Court Theatre.
+Stage credits include the US premiere of WHITE PEARL at Studio Theatre in Washington DC, the 2018 bilingual West End production of TARTUFFE at the Theatre Royal Haymarket, the Fringe First 2019 award-winning SUBJECT MATER, a French production of RICHARD III touring France and Switzerland, a trilogy of Tennessee Williams plays entitled KINGDOM OF EARTH at the Rosemary Branch Theatre and a French production of Jean Anouilh's ANTIGONE at the Barons Court Theatre.

 He voiced several characters on the hit video-games THE DIVISION 2 and A PLAGUE TALE: INNOCENCE.